panalexeu/scribe/README.md

 ## Architecture

-Scribe consists of three microservices:
+Scribe consists of two services:

-* Authentication microservice;
-* CRUD microservice for tasks in DB handling;
+* CRUD service for tasks in DB handling;
-* LLM interaction microservice for communication between the user and LLM.
+* LLM interaction service for communication between the user and LLM.

 ## LLM implementation